department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/contributing-to-the-design-system.md

 ### 3. Present to Design System Council
 You will present your work to the Design System Council at an upcoming meeting.
 - Submit request to join an upcoming Design System Council meeting in #vsp-design-system
-- During the meeting, the Design System Council Working Group will evaluate the request and make a decision.
+- During the meeting, the Design System Council will evaluate the request and make a decision.
-If your component request is approved, add your component to the Experimental section on design.va.gov and label it "to do."
+If your component request is approved, add your component to the [Experimental section](https://design.va.gov/experimental-design/) on design.va.gov.

 What to add to the experimental section:
  - Name of component or pattern
+ - Who is suggesting it (team, contract)
  - Purpose - Why you needed to create a new component or pattern
  - Description of component or pattern
  - Code location, if available
- - Artifact (mockups, wireframes, or prototypes)
+ - Artifacts (mockups, wireframes, or prototypes)
  - Existing components used (if creating a new pattern)
  - Guidance (if available)